 Depending on the size of the group, Metro Transit may be the best option for saving money at Target Field.
 The train drops off right in front of the stadium and you can get an all day pass for around $4.50 during the week.
 If you are going to a weekend game, you can do a little better by getting an all day pass for $3.50.

 If you are a student.
 Students will also get a free ride pass.
 To find our more head over to TwinsBaseball.com/sutdent.

-If you are traveling with over 3 people, save yourself the hassle and just park in Ramp A or B. They are $10-$15 for a game.
-The ramps can be accessed from highway 349 heading East in the Cities and exit back onto the highway too.
+If you are traveling with over 3 people, save yourself the hassle and just park in Ramp A or B. Cost is $10-$15 for a game.
+The ramps can be accessed from highway 394 heading East in the Cities and exit back onto the highway too.

-These are just some tips.
+These are just some money saving tips when enjoying Minnesota Baseball.
 The Twins are always finding new ways to save you some money and make baseball accessible to everyone.
 It’s part of the reason I love the sport so much.
 Do you know any other great ideas for saving money at Target Field?